akirk/extract-wp-hooks/README.md

 This script is intended for WordPress plugins that provide hooks that can be used by other plugins.
 By parsing its source code, it creates a documentation in a Github wiki.

-Typically, you'd first create a [`extract-hooks.ini`](https://github.com/akirk/extract-hooks/blob/main/extract-hooks.ini), and check out the Github wiki in a folder above the repo.
-Modify the `extract-hooks.ini` accordingly and execute `extract-hooks.php`.
+Typically, you'd first create a [`extract-wp-hooks.json`](https://github.com/akirk/extract-hooks/blob/main/extract-wp-hooks.json), and check out the Github wiki in a folder above the repo.
+Modify the `extract-wp-hooks.json` accordingly and execute `extract-wp-hooks.php`.
 This will create markdown files in the wiki folder.
 You can then `git commit` and `git push` the changes.

 ## Examples
 - [https://github.com/akirk/extract-hooks/wiki/Hooks](https://github.com/akirk/extract-hooks/wiki/Hooks) (extracted from [example.php](https://github.com/akirk/extract-hooks/blob/main/example.php))